Siniša Anđelković: Padova

 On 9 January 2019, he joined a Serie B club Padova on a 1.5-year contract.
 On 31 January 2022, the contract between Padova and Anđelković was terminated by mutual consent.

 International career

 Anđelković made his senior international debut for Slovenia on 9 February 2011, appearing in a friendly game against Albania in a squad that also included Palermo teammates Armin Bačinović and Josip Iličić.
 The game ended in a 2–1 win for his side.
+He earned a total of 5 caps, scoring no goals, and his final international was a March 2015 friendly away against Qatar.

+Coaching career

+On 19 March 2024, Anđelković joined the coaching staff of the newly-appointed manager Simone Bentivoglio at Serie C club Arzignano.
+Both were dismissed by the end of the 2023–24 season to make room for a new coaching staff.